pborreli/www/source/blog/2014-09-15-consul-s3-multipart.html.markdown

 by HashiCorp, and powers a number of features for Vagrant that cannot be done without a server component.
 One of it's paid features is box hosting, allowing Vagrant boxes to be hosted and managed in Vagrant Cloud.
-We had received serveral reports that uploading very large Vagrant boxes would fail reliably, and we spend part of last week resolving this issue.
+We had received several reports that uploading very large Vagrant boxes would fail reliably, and we spend part of last week resolving this issue.
 We use S3 as one of our backing stores, and eventually it was discovered that S3 limits the size of a single upload